kaiwolff/password_generator/README.md

                 # print("Regenerating a new password: ") # this is a test to check against user details
                 continue

+            # shows the generated password
             print(password)

+            # asks the user whether they would like a compliance report on their password
             while True:
                 write_report = input("Would you like a report on this password? (y/n) ")
                 if write_report.lower() == 'y':